 The vast state of New York offers several outdoor and adventure activities year-round.
 From swimming under waterfalls to snowboarding down major mountain ranges, New York State offers a lot more beyond New York City; its crown-jewel metropolis.
 So for those looking for a sweet respite from their quarantined abodes, consider a rejuvenating and comfortable break in nature by glamping in New York.

-In the summertime, you can visit waterfalls, swimming holes, lakes and go hiking in New York.
-And in the winter… you can enjoy sports like snowboarding, cross-country skiing, and snowshoeing through its three major mountain ranges: the Adirondacks, the Catskills, and the Appalachian Mountains.
+In the summertime, you can visit the best of Upstate New York’s waterfalls, swimming holes, lakes, and even go hiking near New York City.
+And in the winter… well, you can enjoy sports like snowboarding, cross-country skiing, and snowshoeing through its three major mountain ranges: the Adirondacks, the Catskills, and the Appalachian Mountains.
 That’s a lot of natural space to enjoy throughout the year.

 And what better way to really embrace the outdoors in a socially distant and comfortable manner that quenches your soul?
 Glamping in New York.